robjinman/pro_office_calc/README.md

 ```

-Create a debian package, from the project root, run
+To create a debian package, from the project root, run

 ```
-    debuild
+    debuild -kXXXXXXXX
 ```

-To build only the source package for uploading to a launchpad PPA, run
+Or to build only the source package for uploading to a launchpad PPA, run

 ```
     debuild -S -sa -kXXXXXXXX
 ```

 ... where -S signifies source only, -sa forces inclusion of the orig tarball, and XXXXXXXX
 denotes a PGP key ID.
-To create a PGP key, install seahorse from the repositories and import to
+To create a PGP key, use seahorse (a GnuPG front-end, which can be installed
-launchpad.
+from the repositories), and add the key to launchpad.

 Upload source package to PPA via launchpad website.